Allollo21/Brain-Test-Game/README.md

 - Compile the code using the command `g++ brain_test.cpp -o brain_test`
 - Run the executable file using the command `./brain_test`
 - Enjoy the game!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://pip.pypa.io/en/stable/%29) file for details.